midtown-ai/glossary/_posts/2024-05-14-physical-car.markdown

   * Connected to top layer using pins when car is properly assembled
   * Components
     * Drive motor (cable and with heat sink)
-    * Bed with port (red connector) where drive battery is plugged in
+    * Bed with port (red connector) where vehicle/drive battery is plugged in
     * steering, suspension, and wheels

- Drive Battery - A lithium battery  pack used to drive the vehicle around the track
+ Vehicle Battery - A lithium battery  pack used to drive the vehicle around the track
   * Cables / connectors
     * White 3-pin connector to charge with (by connecting to balance charger)
     * Red 2-pin connector to run the car with

- Vehicle battery - See Drive battery
+ Drive Battery - see vehicle battery

  Lockout state - to preserve the battery health, the battery goes into lockout state
   * when this happens, the battery won't power the drive train even if still charged
   * this happens if
-    * the drive battery is not turned off after usage
+    * the vehicle/drive battery is not turned off after usage
     * the battery power is low and it needs to be recharged
     * the car is not used for a while
   * to prevent this from happening